 3) Documentation reflects the process of making a product

-A company’s documentation can say a lot about the enterprise, its culture and its internal processes.
-Documentation requires effort and organisation, and if your colleagues or users notice that a company has low-quality documentation, they will doubt the quality of the product itself.
+A company’s documentation can say a lot about the enterprise, its culture, and its internal processes.
+Documentation requires effort and organization, and if your colleagues or users notice that a company has low-quality documentation, they will doubt the quality of the product itself.
 If they are not capable of such a manageable task, how will they manufacture a decent product?

 4) People judge by what they see

 In reality, the majority of people tend to form their opinion about the enterprise and its products based on the quality of the company’s documentation.
 It takes less than a minute for users to make a decision about the documentation and therefore about the product.
 Many users never actually get as far as the user manual, so the first impression does matter.
 In order to help them meet their needs, you need to provide properly structured documentation that will help form the best image of your company.

 If you are interested in how your company can manage its documentation and make it easily available for all members of staff, we suggest watching the video below.
 Atlassian Confluence is a powerful document management system which can store your company’s knowledge.